-- Eat 2–3 servings (about 12 ounces) of a variety of lower-mercury fish per week.
+- Eat 2–3 servings (between 8 to 12 ounces) of a variety of lower-mercury fish per week.
 Those that are commonly available include salmon, shrimp, Pollock, tuna (light canned), tilapia, catfish, and cod.

-- Avoid the four highest-mercury fish.
-Tilefish, shark, swordfish, and king mackerel are not recommended in any quantities for breastfeeding women.
+- Avoid the seven highest-mercury fish.
+Bigeye tuna, king mackerel, marlin, orange roughy, shark, swordfish, and tilefish are not recommended in any quantities for breastfeeding women.
 (They are also not recommended for pregnant women or young children.)

 - Limit white (albacore) tuna to no more than 6 ounces per week.
 Other canned tuna isn’t limited.